-Alexander was the representative for New York’s 36th congressional district and was a Republican.
+Alexander was the representative for New York’s 36th congressional district as a Republican.
 He served from 1907 to 1911.

 He was previously the representative for New York’s 36th congressional district as a Republican from 1905 to 1907; the representative for New York’s 36th congressional district as a Republican from 1903 to 1905; the representative for New York’s 33rd congressional district as a Republican from 1901 to 1903; the representative for New York’s 33rd congressional district as a Republican from 1899 to 1901; and the representative for New York’s 33rd congressional district as a Republican from 1897 to 1899.